legluondunet/MyLittleLutrisScripts/Assassin Creed I/README.md

-# Assassin Creed - Definitive Edition - Steam
+# Assassin Creed - Definitive Edition - Windows Steam Standalone

 ### Description:
 This script will facilitate you install of this game on Linux OS:
-"Assassin Creed - Definitive Edition" provided by Steam.
+"Assassin Creed - Definitive Edition" provided by Steam using Lutris Wine runner.
 During install please let all options by default.
 Big thanks to people who gave their time to permit us playing this game in the best conditions on Linux platform.